Cesareo Guillermo: Military career

 At the end of 1881 he landed in Punta Cana, on the coast of Higüey, with a strong contingent of troops, among which were Spaniards sent by the governor of Puerto Rico.
-The inhabitants of the region and the men at arms welcomed him favorably and even the parish priest of Higüey, Gabriel Moreno del Cristo, blessed him.
+The inhabitants of the region and the men at arms welcomed him favorably and even the parish priest of Higüey, Gabriel Moreno del Christo, blessed him.
 Excited by his reception, he celebrated his presumed victory in advance.
 He distributed military ranks, sponsored weddings, and the poet Isidro Ortea, one of his supporters, composed a poem in his honor.

 Ulises Heureaux selected several experienced officers and a line troop and attacked Cesáreo Guillermo on the Cabao hill, but he managed to flee and crossed the border with Haiti.
 In the elections held in 1884, Ulises Heureaux imposed the candidacies for the presidency and vice presidency of Francisco Gregorio Billini and Alejandro Woss y Gil against those of Segundo Imbert and Casimiro Nemesio de Moya.
 Faced with the growing military and political power of Ulises Heureaux, the blues dedicated themselves to attacking the Government of Billini, who defended himself by decreeing a political amnesty and calling Cesáreo Guillermo to his aid.

 Faced with this fact, Luperón threatened Billini with overthrowing him, and he, impotent, resigned his position and handed it over to Woss and Gil on May 16, 1885.

 One night a squad showed up at Cesáreo Guillermo's house to arrest him, but he escaped and ended up in Azua.
 From the area of Estebanía, near that city, he contacted Governor Juan de Vargas, who made the plaza available to him.
 Defeated at Boca de Vía, Guillermo went into the jungle with a group of his followers, who abandoned him.